jimbuck/SimpleECS/README.md

                                       // setting the entity's string component
                                       // will change the entity's ToString() value

-world.Destroy();  // when your done with a world, destroy it to free up it's resourcess
+world.Dispose();  // when your done with a world, destroy it to free up it's resourcess
                   // This will automatically destroy all entities in that world
 ```
 Anything that can be put into a list can be a component.